rebus-ink/ink-API/activityDoc.md

 The API supports changes to either the content or the oa:hasSelector, or both.
 These properties only need to be included in the object only if they are changed.

+Possible errors:

+* 404: 'no note found with id {id}'
+* 400 'create activity error: {message}' - generic error that occured on createActivity.
+Refer to message for more details.

 ### Delete a Note

 Example: